[Peter Velikonja, 2019]

 From here, a user can choose from a few options and, we hope, click through to the library

-- Second, I need an IT administrator on your end to authorize a subdomain for a landing page on our server that points to your catalog.
+- First, I need an IT administrator on your end to authorize a subdomain for a landing page on our server that points to your catalog.

 For me, MARC provides a consistent and complete record format for creating the back-end lookups I need, and for uploading keywords and ad copy to Google.
 Your ILS should